 N ORDINARY LONGSWORD, A GIFT from your father before entering into the King's service.
 The bow you carried on your first hunt.
 The axe that dealt the killing blow to the fearsome bugbear Klarg.
 To anyone else, these items are unremarkable: they harbour no powerful magic, nor are they central to any great prophecy, or spoken of by storytellers in taverns and around campfires.
-However, to you, they hold a special significance, and are already part of your story-a story waiting to be told.
+However, to you, they hold a special significance, and are already part of your story-a story as yet untold.

-The first in a series of crafting and toolkit expansions for the fifth edition of D&D, The Complete Armorer's Handbook provides a wealth of new options for modifying, upgrading, and maintaining equipment.
-Furthermore, it provides specific and interactive roles for various NPC craftspersons to help breathe life into your campaign.
-The worlds of DUNGEONS & DRAGONS are full of people in need of assistance from a group of intrepid adventurers-it can't hurt to add a few whose help is needed in turn!
+The first in a series of crafting and toolkit expansions for the fifth edition of Dungeons & Dragons, the Complete Armorer's Handbook provides a wealth of new options for modifying, upgrading, and maintaining equipment.
+Moreover, it provides specific and interactive roles for various NPC craftspersons to help breathe life into your games.
+The worlds of D&D are full of people in need of assistance from an group of courageous adventurers-it can't hurt to introduce a few whose help is needed in turn!